 The opportunity for Citizen Participation is a critically important aspect in development of an Annual Action Plan.
-The 2018 Plan offered Oregonians the ability to comment on the Community Development Block Grant program through a public notice announcing a public hearing and public comment period which was published in 'The Oregonian' on Sunday, February 25, 2018.
+The 2019 Plan offered Oregonians the ability to comment on the Community Development Block Grant program through a public notice announcing a public hearing and public comment period which was published in 'The Oregonian' on Monday, February 11, 2019.
 The notice was also placed on Business Oregon's website and "pushed out" through the agency's marketing and communications section to persons signed up to receive CDBG listserv notifications.
-The 30-day public comment period was from February 23, through March 26, 2018 and the Public Hearing was held on March 20, 2018.
+The 30-day public comment period was from February 11, through March 15, 2019 and the Public Hearing was held on March 11, 2019.
 No comments were received during the public comment period.

-Oregonians could also comment on the entire 2018 AAP as this document was advertised using various methods of outreach.
-Five newspapers requesting public comment were utilized and comments were received from May 18, 2018 - June 18, 2018.
+Oregonians could also comment on the entire 2019 AAP as this document was advertised using various methods of outreach.
+Five newspapers requesting public comment were utilized and comments were received from May 14, 2019 - June 13, 2019.
 Advertisements were made in English and Spanish in 'The Bulletin', and an English advertisement with contact information also in Spanish was made available through 'The Oregonian', 'Salem News', 'East Oregonian' and the 'Medford Mail Tribune'.
 Information was also posted on the OHCS website.
-OHCS received two responses which are provided within the 2018 AAP as attachments.
+Any responses received by OHCS will be provided within the 2019 AAP as attachments.